 Ruby Ridge, Idaho –-(Ammoland.com)- Today is the anniversary of “The Siege at Ruby Ridge” where agents of the government, specifically the ATF and the FBI, participated in the murder of American Citizens that held unpopular views, what today is called by Janet Napolitano’s Dept of Homeland Security “potential domestic terrorists”.

-The Agents main target was Randy Weaver and his family, white separatists who had moved to an isolated mountaintop retreat they owned in Idaho.
-Randy Weaver was a former US Army Combat Engineer, who served his Country honorably.
-Through extremely loose “associations” Randy had attended a couple of meetings of a local Aryan Nation meeting, at the insistence of a friend, but found their views to extreme for his liking and had no further contact with them.
+The Agent’s main target was Randy Weaver and his family, white separatists who had moved to an isolated mountaintop retreat they owned in Idaho.
+Randy Weaver was a former US Army Combat Engineer, who served his country honorably.
+Through extremely loose “associations” Randy had attended a couple of meetings of a local Aryan Nation meeting, at the insistence of a friend, but found their views too extreme for his liking and had no further contact with them.